 The hamster-wheel of work can get so repetitive that we lose focus on our “why” – the reason why you do what you go to work.
 Knowing your “why” can help you snap out of a funk and give you the motivation to power through tough times.

 Now, this doesn’t necessarily have to be something cliché like “it’s my passion” or something along those lines.
 News flash – most peoples’ jobs do not align with their passion.

 What’s About You?

-Do you have any special tips and tricks you use make your job more tolerable so you get through work week?
+Do you have any special tips and tricks you use to make your job more tolerable so you get through the workweek?
 Let me know down in the comments below, I would love to hear them.

 Read Next: Top 7 Best Self-Help Books for Millennials